- What Is a PEO?

 - Who Is Responsible for the Employee’s Wages and Employment Taxes?

-Once a client company contracts with PEO Canada, PEO Canada becomes your HR team.
+Once a client company contracts with PEO Canada, PEO Canada becomes your HR consulting team.
 We work with you to take care of your employees, providing support from the moment you hire new employees through to their retirement.
 We consult with you on the best practices that assist in attraction, retention, and legislation.
 We also become the “Employer of Record” for payroll purposes, thereby reducing your company’s risk in compliance issues.

 Business owners want to focus their time and energy on the “business of their business” and not on the “business of employment.”
-As businesses grow, most owners do not have the necessary human resource training, payroll and accounting skills, knowledge of regulatory compliance, or background in risk management, insurance, and employee benefit programs to meet the demands of being an employer.
+As businesses grow, most owners do not have the necessary human resource program training, payroll and accounting skills, knowledge of regulatory compliance, or background in risk management, insurance, and employee benefit programs to meet the demands of being an employer.
 PEOs give small-group markets access to many benefits and employment amenities they would not otherwise have.

 No. The client retains control over its operations.
 PEO Canada will assume responsibilities and liabilities associated with administration of payroll.
 The client will continue to have responsibility for work-site safety and compliance.
 PEO Canada will be responsible for payroll and employment taxes and will maintain employee records.
 In general terms, the PEO will focus on employment-related issues and the client will be responsible for the actual business operations.